-What feels new among copycat culture is an underground movement where the cool kids are taking charge.
-Take 17-year-old designer and high school dropout Austin Butts, a.k.a.
-Asspizza: A clothing dealer, he creates his own streetwear pieces and, using his social media following and influential acquaintances, passes them on to someone who’s willing to pay over $300 for one item.
-Fans include Wiz Khalifa, ILoveMakonnen and Theophilus London, impressively wearing Asspizza on stage.
-But that's not even the half of it.
-Most famously, Butts sold mock-ups of Kanye West's Life of Pablo merchandise ahead of his pop-up (and even in the queue outside) for $20 a pop.
-Yet, instead of getting into trouble for it, Butts was praised: The popup employees loved the idea and, with Kanye’s approval, some of the pieces were even displayed inside the store.
+What feels new amongst copycat culture is an underground movement where the cool kids are taking charge.
+Take 17-year-old high school dropout and designer Austin Butts a.k.a.
+Asspizza as an example.
+A clothing dealer, he creates his own-brand streetwear pieces using his social media influence and influential acquaintances to pass them on to someone who’s willing to pay over $300 for one item.
+Big names such as rappers Wiz Khalifa, ILoveMakonnen and Theophilus impressively wear his gifted items on stage, but that's not even the half of it.
+On the launch of Kanye West’s Pablo merchandise pop-up, Butts took matters into his own hands, selling mock-ups on the streets and even in the queue outside for $20 a pop.
+Yet instead of getting into trouble for it, Butts was praised.
+The popup employees loved the idea and, with Kanye’s approval, some of the pieces were even displayed inside the store.